RaziAhmadDev/TaxGPT/README.md

-# Project Title
+# Tax GPT

 ## Description
-This project is a full-stack application utilizing modern web technologies for efficient data handling and user interactions.
-It includes a backend service that interfaces with external APIs like Pinecone and OpenAI, and a frontend service built with Next.js.
+This project is a full-stack application utilizing React/Next, Python Flask, Pinecone, and Open AI.
+This application allows you to upload your W-2 Forms in PDF Format and ask questions about it from an AI in your browser.
+You can access this application at this url https://taxgpt-service-qonbqlfqya-el.a.run.app

 ## Local Development Setup